 If a referral never buys that product, they remain a referral, and no money changes hands between the company and the Affiliate Partner (because no sale was made).

 But if, in our case, a referral watches our free training and then decides to purchase the VOHeroes training package, that referral then becomes a conversion (they “converted” from someone just window-shopping to someone who went in and bought what was in the window), and if you sent them, you’re credited with the commission due on that purchase.

 How can I track both my referrals and conversions?

 If you click on the link in the menu at the top of this page, and visit your DASHBOARD LOGIN over at SamCart, you’ll see a number of things being counted.

 You’ll see clicks, which is the number of times your referral link has been clicked on.
-This roughly translates to referrals.
+This roughly translates to referrals and their visits.

-You’ll see conversions, which is the number of referrals that have purchased from us.
+You’ll see conversions, which is the number of your referrals that have purchased from us.